| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Friday June 4, 2010

 Gulf.
 Obama said he will make the case for a clean-energy future wherever

+he can - and will work with anyone from either party to get this done.
 Still - energy experts warn that climate legislation would have little impact on the need to search for oil in the Gulf of Mexico.
 Offshore oil provides a growing portion of U.S. oil production and deep-water wells account for a rising share of the offshore output.
 The gulf provides about 40-percent of U.S. oil production.
 Supporters of climate-change legislation on Capitol Hill cheered Obama's remarks.
 Senator John Kerry said it was exactly what was needed with Congress coming back into session next week.
 But Senate Republicans immediately challenged Obama's call to action - saying he is using the gulf disaster to promote legislation that would undermine the nation's economy.
 The chairman of the Republican Study Committee Representative Tom Price said the Obama administration is once again using a crisis to push its job-killing agenda. | |

-Ideas for Rebuilding Rural America Discussed at National Rural Summit ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ Ag leaders,
+| Ideas for Rebuilding Rural America Discussed at National Rural Summit ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Ag leaders,

 farmers, ranchers, community leaders and rural residents gathered at the